blowb/blowb-doc/README.md

 ## License

-This document is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][], i.e. CC BY-SA 4.0.
+The contents of this document are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][], i.e. CC BY-SA 4.0.